 Once upon a time, there was an emperor named Shah Jahan.
 He had a beautiful wife and 13 children.

 His wife, named Mumtaz Mahal, was pregnant with their 14th child when the unthinkable happened.
-She died of complications giving birth to the child named Gauhar Ara Begum.
+She died of complications giving birth to a child named Gauhar Ara Begum.

 The emperor was completely devastated.
 He couldn’t think of anything else than to honor his deceased wife by creating a tomb that would stand the test of time.
 A mausoleum that would be visited by people from all over the world to witness the eternal love he had for his favorite wife.